-Just like other UK animal attractions around the UK most aquariums to support wildlife conservation through captive breeding programs and donations to charities.
+Just like other animal attractions around the UK most aquariums support wildlife conservation through captive breeding programs and donations to charities.
 The first public aquarium opened at the London Zoo in 1853 and through advancements in technology they are becoming more diverse in the species held.

 Located in Hull, The Deep is an award winning aquarium home to 3,500 fish including Europe's only green sawfish, several species of shark, rays and a colony of Gentoo penguins.
 It is promoted as the world's only submarium.